vulcandigital/silverstripe-sendgrid/README.md

 You can add as many recipients as you want.

 ### Attachments
-You can add as many attachments you want totalling up to 30 MB.
+You can add as many attachments as you want totalling up to 30 MB.
 The attachment must be a `File` object or a subclass of it such as itself or `Image`.

 ```php
 $file = Image::get()->first();